hossamnasser938/Redux-Basics-Course-Documentation/Documentation Files/07_connect_reactjs_and_redux.md

 # Connect ReactJS and Redux
 * Now we know how to use ` Redux ` as a standalone tool, let's connect it with ` ReactJS ` to achieve our goal of **abstracting** *state change* and *communication* among **components**.
 * To do that we need to install a package named ` react-redux ` which simplifies this connection.
 To install it hit ` npm install react-redux --save `.
-* We will build a very simple application that shows how to ` ReactJS ` and ` Redux ` work together.
+* We will build a very simple application that shows how ` ReactJS ` and ` Redux ` work together.
 This application holds 3 **Components**:
     1. ` App ` which will be the root ` Component ` of our application and will wrap the other 2 **components**.
     2. ` AdjustPreferences ` is a simple ` Component ` that enables changing the **preferences** of the user and for now the preferences is only enabling/disabling notifications.
     3. ` ShowPreferences ` is a simple ` Component ` that shows the user preferences.
 * In this app we will have a ` button ` in ` AdjustPreferences ` ` Component ` that enables/disables notifications based on its current state(enabled or disabled).
-In ` ShowPreferences ` we will have a simple ` div ` that shows whether preferences is enabled or disabled.
+In ` ShowPreferences ` we will have a simple ` div ` that shows whether notifications is enabled or disabled.
 * Let's start:
     1. In ` index.js ` we will define our ` Redux ` stuff such as ` Reducer `, ` Store ` and ` render ` our **root** ` Component ` which is ` App `.
     ```